Nazi memorabilia

 During the Second World War, soldiers from opposing Allied forces often took small items from fallen enemies as war trophies.
 These and other items from this time period have since been acquired by museums and individual collectors.
-In Europe museums still regularly receive everyday artifacts from the Nazi era and have to deal with remnants of National Socialism and relics of war and hatred.
+In Europe museums still regularly receive everyday artifacts from the Nazi era and have to deal with remnants of National Socialism.

 Market

 In recent years the market for buying and selling Nazi memorabilia has increased.
 As veterans pass away, some families have tried to get rid of their possessions.

 Many in the general public are offended by, and condemn, auctions, militaria shops, online stores and other businesses selling Nazi 'antiques', and find the goods and commercial trading 'tasteless' and 'hateful'.
-Most of those wanting to restrict the trade of Nazi collectibles will accept donations to public museums though.
-While the great majority of private collectors are exclusively interested in the historical background and fascinated by the distinctive design of the items, some collectors are in fact political supporters of Neo-Nazism and other hate groups.
+However, many of those wanting to restrict the trade of Nazi collectibles will accept donations to public museums.
+While many private collectors are exclusively interested in the historical background and fascinated by the distinctive design of the items, some collectors are in fact political supporters of Neo-Nazism and other hate groups.

 With the growing demands for Nazi memorabilia, many Jewish groups are disapproving the sale and purchase of Nazi products for leisure purposes.
 Others such as Haim Gertner, director of Israel's Holocaust memorial Yad Vashem, believe that some of the Nazi memorabilia are worth saving, claiming that anti-Semitic history shouldn't be forgotten.

 As original items from the Nazi era and Second World War are sold for high prices, there is a large amount of copies, forgeries and even inauthentic objects on the market.

 Legal restrictions

-The sale of Nazi memorabilia is strictly prohibited in parts of Europe.
+The sale of Nazi memorabilia is strictly prohibited in some parts of Europe.
 In France, the Internet portal site Yahoo! was sued in the case LICRA v.
 Yahoo!
 (2000) by the Union of Jewish Students and the International League against Racism and Anti-Semitism for "justifying war crimes and crimes against humanity" by allowing such memorabilia to be sold via its auction pages.
 Yahoo!'s response was to ban the sale of Nazi memorabilia through its website.
 A Paris court cleared Yahoo! in 2003.

 Fearing similar litigation, auction website eBay enacted new guidelines regarding the sale of Nazi memorabilia in 2003. eBay's policies prohibit items relating to Nazi media propaganda, items made after 1933 that contains a swastika, Nazi reproduction items such as uniforms, and all Holocaust-related products.
 Memorabilia such as coins, stamps, or printed period literature such as magazines, books, or pamphlets are not prohibited.